 DANIEL RICE While not entertaining a pair of young lads or pulling the 9 to 5, Dan writes fiction, mostly speculative.
-His debut fantasy novel Solarflame will be released in 2021.
+His debut YA novel Dragons Walk Among Us was recently released, and he is currently working on the sequel.
 To read his thoughts on writing and view his complete bibliography, please visit https://danscifi.com.

 DAVID D. LUXTON writes science fiction thrillers and non-fiction.
 He is a former military psychologist and research scientist and has authored more than 100 academic publications in the fields of artificial intelligence, ethics, and psychological health.
 His first novel, Behind the Machine, tells a foreboding tale about the perils of AI and oligarchical control of it.
 He is also Associate Professor in Psychiatry and Behavioral Sciences at the University of Washington in Seattle, a U.S. Air Force veteran, and founder of the Wayfarer Records music label.
 In 2020, he launched Mysterious Light Press (www.mysteriouslightpress.com), a spin-off from his music publishing company.
 Visit his website at: www.davidluxton.com